top of page

 To all the football gurus out there, you won’t find the team on any Premier, Championship, or Champions League roster.
 You’ll just find AFC Richmond on Apple TV+.

 Despite growing up playing, watching, and living in a football-centric household, I never really learned the complex rules of the sport.
-No. The winning success was not being yelled at and badgered until I understood, a classic British form of teaching (at least that’s what my Father believes).
+No, the winning success was not being yelled at and badgered until I understood, a classic British form of teaching (introduced to me by my Father).
 But, I learned through the protagonist––Ted Lasso––own necessity to learn.

 Now I know not only the regulations of the sport but also the culture behind it.
 The writers carefully crafted this, as the club manager Ted Lasso discovered the game, his new team, and cemented the fundamental rule: you get more flies with honey than with vinegar.